andreipfeiffer/css-in-js/README.md

   - ❌ `.css` file extraction
   - ✅ `<style>` tag injection

-- 📈 __High Learning curve__: the API is simple, but it doesn't provide a lot of features, so you'll still need to do manual work and to re-adjust the way you'll author styles
+- 📈 __High Learning curve__: the API is simple, but it doesn't provide a lot of features, so we'll still need to do manual work and to re-adjust the way we'll author styles

 <br />

 #### Worth mentioning observations

 - 😕 bundles nested styles even if they are not used in component
-- 😕 it doesn't handle dynamic styles, so you have to use regular JS functions to compute styles
+- 😕 it doesn't handle dynamic styles, so we have to use regular JS functions to compute styles
-- 🤨 when composing styles, you'll have to manually add some internal typings
+- 🤨 when composing styles, we'll have to manually add some internal typings
-- 🤔 don't know how to split dynamic and static styles, it's very easy to create duplicated generated code
+- 🤔 don't know how to split dynamic and static styles, so it's very easy to create duplicated generated code
-- 😱 it creates a single `<style>` tag with all the styles, and replaces it on update, and apparently it doesn't use `insertRule()` which might be a performance drawback in large & highly dynamic UIs
+- 😱 it creates a single `<style>` tag with all the styles, and replaces it on update, and apparently it doesn't use `insertRule()`, not even in production builds, which might be an important performance drawback in large & highly dynamic UIs

 <br />

 #### Conclusions

-Overall TypeStyle seems a minimal library, relatively easy to adopt because you don't have to rewrite your components, thanks to the classic `className` approach, but you have to rewrite your styles, because of the Style Object syntax.
-You don't feel like writting CSS, so there is a learning curve you need to get through.
+Overall TypeStyle seems a minimal library, relatively easy to adopt because we don't have to rewrite our components, thanks to the classic `className` approach.
+However we do have to rewrite our styles, because of the Style Object syntax.
+We didn't feel like writting CSS, so there is a learning curve we need to climb.

-With Next.js or React in general you don't get much value out-of-the-box, so you still need to perform a lot of manual work.
-The external [react-typestyle](https://github.com/Malpaux/react-typestyle) bindings don't support hooks, it seems to be an abandoned project and the typings are too convoluted to be considered an elegant solution.
+With Next.js or React in general we don't get much value out-of-the-box, so we still need to perform a lot of manual work.
+The external [react-typestyle](https://github.com/Malpaux/react-typestyle) binding doesn't support hooks, it seems to be an abandoned project and the typings are too convoluted to be considered an elegant solution.

 <br />